ajwills72/rmhealth-found/docs/ethics_materials.md

 The data protocol applies if they are using behavioural outcome measures that they have to rate, or score,  such that there is a chance for different (or biased) ways of scoring. i.e. not for a standardised test.
 For example, if it is a memory test, how will they deal with misspelt answers, or answers that are vague, or partially correct (etc).

+## Extension

+The next workshop ('counfounding factors') won't work that well until they've had the lecture, so if they're done early, finish early.